Lyon, international city of Gastronomy

 Paul Bocuse 3* restaurant's kitchen " L’auberge du Pont de Collonges"

-In July 2019, the “Cité Internationale de la Gastronomie” will open its doors in the heart of the emblematic Grand Hôtel Dieu, an architectural masterpiece of the city centre.
-The Cité Internationale de la Gastronomie will focus on culinary culture and the French « art de vivre ».
-It will offer interactive experiences, exhibitions, demonstrations, creations, workshops, sharing and exchanges on culinary heritage, and pay particular attention to healthy eating.
+In October 2019, the “Cité Internationale de la Gastronomie” has opened its doors in the heart of the emblematic Grand Hôtel Dieu, an architectural masterpiece of the city centre.
+The Cité Internationale de la Gastronomie focus on culinary culture and the French « art de vivre ».
+It offers interactive experiences, exhibitions, demonstrations, creations, workshops, sharing and exchanges on culinary heritage, and pay particular attention to healthy eating.

 More info on www.cestlyonquiregale.com